wmnsk/go-pfcp/README.md

 2. then run client,

-By default client sends Heartbeat to loopback.
+By default, the client sends Heartbeat to loopback.
 It can be specified explicitly by `-s` flag.
-It exits after printing timestamp in Heartbeat Response from server.
+It exits after printing the timestamp in Heartbeat Response from the server.

 ```shell-session
 go-pfcp/examples/heartbeat/hb-client$ go run main.go